-B. ONLINE DISCUSSIONS (30% of final grade)
+B. REFLECTION JOURNAL ENTRIES (30% of final grade) See Sample Below

-Much of the work you will do in this course will be online and mainly via the Discussion Board on BlackBoard.
-You will be responsible for contributing and commenting on others' input throughout the course.
+Much of the work you will do in this course will be online and mainly via the Journal function on BlackBoard.
+You will be responsible for responding to and commenting on various questions and topics throughout the course.
 I will monitor this regularly and let you know if you are or are not on track at the beginning.
 Sometimes the feedback is general and you may receive an email that may not apply to you.
 I apologize in advance but there is not enough time to personalize every email message.
-As for the discussion board-- YOU MUST DO THIS MULTIPLE TIMES DURING THE WEEK!
+As for the reflection journals-- YOU MUST DO THIS MULTIPLE TIMES DURING THE WEEK!
 QUANTITY AND QUALITY ARE BOTH CONSIDERED.

-- In a semester-length class, the student will complete one forum per week.
-For each forum you will be asked to answer 1-3 mandatory "EVERYONE DO" questions and have a choice of answering 1-3 questions of your choosing.
-Thus, you will provide about 3-6 responses for each forum, which covers the materials for that lecture, chapter and section of the course.
-These responses need to be spread out across the days the forum is assigned rather than all posted on the same day.
-This is to ensure that there is some thoughtful deliberation and debate on those questions that ask for your opinion and views. - NOTE: Always respond to question with evidence from OUR sources.
+- In intensive summer or winter sessions, the student will complete one set of reflection journal entries per day or two or three days (depending on length of course).
+For each forum you will be asked to answer 1-3 mandatory "EVERYONE DO" questions and 2-3 other questions that will be randomly generated.
+Thus, you will provide about 3-6 responses for each reflection journal, which covers the materials for that lecture, chapter and section of the course.
+Make sure that there is some thoughtful deliberation and thinking on those questions that ask for your opinion and views.
+FOLLOW THE SCHEDULE. - NOTE: Always respond to question with evidence from OUR sources and ALL of our sources ONLY [unless you are prompted to use an outside source].
 You must cite Edwards et al., Parenti and lecture in your responses to substantive questions.
-In other words, demonstrate FIRST that you have done the readings and understand the material, THEN and ONLY if asked provide your opinion or data from OTHER sources if required.
+In other words, demonstrate FIRST that you have done the readings and understand the material, THEN and ONLY if asked provide your opinion or data from other sources if required.